ryansheehy0/Calc_Lang/Readme.md

 	- Using parenthesis

 - Test4
-	- Assigning variables
+	- Assigning and using variables
+		- Make sure you can't use a variable
 - Test 5
-	- Using variables
+	- Handling negative numbers

 ## Future features
+- Predefined variables
 - Single line comments with `//`s
-- Implicit multiplication. `xy`
 - Printing strings with `"`s
 - More functions
 	- sqrt()